Reporter’s notebook: How MLK’s dream inspires one Chinatown resident

 Why We Wrote This

-Sometimes an event shoves a supporting character onto center stage.
+Sometimes an event moves a supporting character onto center stage.
 When that happened recently to someone our reporter had interviewed, she seized the opportunity to shine a light on his heart and humanity.

 Surely, he thought, if he spoke up, people around him would stand with him.
 Instead, the Hong Kong boy ran away, and the British boys turned on him, beating him.
 And to his great surprise, bystanders told him not to fight back.